PawelLipski/git-machete-blog/blog.md

 ```

 `reapply` is similar to `update`, but instead of rebasing the commits onto the upstream branch, it instead (also interactively) rebases them onto fork point of the current branch.
-This means that the rebase operaion will change nothing in relation to the upstream branch - if the branches weren't in sync before, they still won't be.
+This means that the rebase operation will change nothing in relation to the upstream branch - if the branches weren't in sync before, they still won't be.
 The main use of `reapply` is squashing or otherwise reorganizing the commits _within the current branch_ rather than moving those commits _onto the upstream branch_ (as `update` does).

 `slide-out` subcommand, in turn, is somewhat tricky.